lillian-zhao/67336_Lab1/README.md

 ## Step 2: Clone the Starter Repository

 1. Create a folder on your computer for 67-336.
 Open Terminal at this folder by CD-ing into it.
-Please refer to this documentation for help on how to do this: [Basic Git Commits](https://gist.github.com/bradtraversy/cc180de0edee05075a6139e42d5f28ce).
+Please refer to this documentation for help on how to do this: [Common Terminal Commands](https://gist.github.com/bradtraversy/cc180de0edee05075a6139e42d5f28ce).

 2. Clone the repo using this command: